-A wonderful two lane 16km shared path ride from Thirroul & Bulli to the North Wollongong surf club and almost to the famous Lighthouse.
+A wonderful two lane 16km shared path ride from Thirroul & Bulli to the North Wollongong surf club and to the famous Lighthouse.

 If you are coming by train or car, easier to park up near Bulli or Thirroul or better still enjoy the train ride to those places.